 Because there is nothing more fun than dressing up your pet, here is a list of each month’s major holidays and doggy costumes that honor them.

 New Year’s Day (Jan.
-1) – How will you ring in the New Year with your pup?
-Is she a dapper dog that loves bow ties and tuxedos?
-Or a party animal who prefers to don a doggy dress with a vodka or rum toy in her mouth?
+1) – Ring in the New Year with your dapper dog who loves bow ties and tuxedos.

 National Bird Day (Jan.
 5) – To commemorate National Bird Day (a holiday established by activists so people can recognize the plight of birds), you can buy an outfit or make one.
 Is your pup a peacock or more of an Angry Bird?